davidxia3/PredictabilityCompetitiveness/README.md

     - game_url : individual OddsPortal url for that specific game
     - avg_moneyline_1 : average moneyline across all bookmakers for team_1
     - avg_moneyline_2 : average moneyline across all bookmakers for team_2
-    - high_moneyline_1 : highest moneyline across all bookmakers for team_1
-    - high_moneyline_2 : highest moneyline across all bookmakers for team_2
 - There were a handful of games with no available betting data (~10 per team); these games weren't included in the saved file

 ##### src/scraping/run_automated_scraper.py